Postgraduate Biology and Biosciences

 You will develop an in-depth understanding of biodiversity, geographic information systems and conservation practice, explore the diversity of terrestrial and aquatic invertebrates, and learn field-based monitoring techniques for mammals and amphibians.

-Learn the skills, techniques and theories to manage our planet’s ecosystems.
-Put knowledge into action with over 25 days of fieldwork on our MSc Conservation Management course.
-Our programme is accredited by the Chartered Institute of Ecology and Environmental Management.
+Learn the skills, techniques and theories to manage our planet’s ecosystems on our award-winning MSc Conservation Management course.
+Put knowledge into action with over 25 days of fieldwork on this degree accredited by the Chartered Institute of Ecology and Environmental Management.

 - Edge Hill University